TaoK/PoorMansTSqlFormatter/README.txt

  - Supporting Mono (the library code undoubtedly already does, but I'd like to make it easy to build)
    - Compiled mono library download
  - Command-line program/download for ripping through a folder hierarchy of sql scripts
+   - also for commit hook in SVN?
  - SSMS plugin(?)

-This application is released under the GNU Affero GPL v3: http://www.gnu.org/licenses/agpl.txt
+This application and library is released under the GNU Affero GPL v3: http://www.gnu.org/licenses/agpl.txt

 Please contact me with any questions, concerns, or issues: my email address starts